jazhawang/jazhawang.github.io/_drafts/linear-programming.md

 ---
 layout: post
-title: Actually using Linear Programming
+title: Doing nonlinear-ish things with Linear Programming
 ---

 Linear Programming is one of those things that are pretty heavily emphasized in school, but which I have no real applicable experience with.
-Weird, considering that a lot of my profs just love Linear Programming.

 In this blog post, I'm going to try actually using Linear Programming for some certain problems.
-I'm not going to implement Simplex or talk about primal-dual methods.
-I just going to try to solve some interesting (imho) problems with LP.
+No Simplex or talk about primal-dual methods.
+Just solving some interesting (imho) problems with LP.

 I'm gonna be using the Numeric.LinearProgramming from Haskell.
 I'd like to thing that this has pretty intuitive syntax (minus som Haskell-things)